 The 24-year-old recently appeared before a New York grand jury and was indicted on all three charges, according to documents obtained by The Blast.

-She allegedly stole two debit cards after having sex with the victim in his Manhattan apartment in exchange for $400.
+She allegedly stole two debit cards after having sex with the victim, James Alessi, in his Manhattan apartment in exchange for $400.
 Some time after she left the apartment, the man died of a drug overdose.
 Clermont used his debit cards to pay her rent and phone bills, along with flights and online purchases for clothes and accessories.

 According to Complex, if Clermont is convicted, she faces up 20 years for wire fraud, a 15-year maximum sentence for access device fraud and two-to-seven years for aggravated identity theft.
 She could be sentenced for up to 42 years if the judge chooses not to run the sentences concurrently.
 She will also have to return whatever items she purchased with his card.